 The Office of Faculty Development, led by Vice Provost Matt Snipp, supports the faculty at different stages of their careers through a variety of programs (such as orientation, talks, workshops, writing retreats, and training support for new department chairs).
 The office assists in faculty recruitment and retention efforts to ensure that Stanford has an excellent and diverse faculty.
 The office works with deans, chairs and search committees with outreach efforts in developing talented and diverse applicant pools, and serves as a central resource for all faculty recruits and newly hired faculty in their transition to the Stanford community.

-Vice Provost for Faculty Development, Diversity & Engagement
+Vice Provost for Faculty Development, Diversity, and Engagement

 C. Matthew Snipp is the Burnet C. and Mildred Finley Wohlford Professor of Humanities and Sciences in the Department of Sociology at Stanford University.
 He is also the Director for the Institute for Research in the Social Science’s Secure Data Center and formerly directed Stanford’s Center for the Comparative Study of Race and Ethnicity (CCSRE).
 Before moving to Stanford in 1996, he was a Professor of Sociology at the University of Wisconsin -- Madison.
 He has been a Research Fellow at the U.S. Bureau of the Census and a Fellow at the Center for Advanced Study in the Behavioral Sciences.
 Professor Snipp has published 3 books and over 70 articles and book chapters on demography, economic development, poverty and unemployment.
 His current research and writing deals with the methodology of racial measurement, changes in the social and economic well-being of American ethnic minorities, and American Indian education.
 For nearly ten years, he served as an appointed member of the Census Bureau’s Racial and Ethnic Advisory Committee.
 He also has been involved with several advisory working groups evaluating the 2000 census, three National Academy of Science panels focused on the 2010 and 2020 censuses.
 He also has served as a member of the Board of Scientific Counselors for the Centers for Disease Control and the National Center for Health Statistics as well as an elected member of the Inter-University Consortium of Political and Social Research’s Council.
 He is currently serving on the National Institute of Child Health and Development’s Population Science Subcommittee.
 Snipp holds a Ph.D. in Sociology from the University of Wisconsin—Madison.

-Associate Vice Provost and Executive Director of Programs, Faculty Development and Diversity
+Associate Vice Provost and Executive Director of Programs, Faculty Development, Diversity, and Engagement

 Susan M. Drange is the Associate Vice Provost and Executive Director of Programs, Faculty Development and Diversity.
 She joined OFD from Columbia University, where she served as the first Associate Dean for Faculty Development and Diversity in Arts and Sciences (2015-2019), and prior to that, was the first Director, Faculty Diversity & Development in UCLA's Office of the Chancellor (2004-2015).
 Before working in higher education, Susan was an award-winning training and communication professional with experience in organizational change in the corporate sector.
 She served as the Director of Disney University, headed the training and development function for Southern California Gas Company, and was the Director of Internal Communications for Hughes Electronics.
 She holds a Ph.D. and an M.A. from UCLA’s Higher Education and Organizational Change program, an M.A. in Communication from Pepperdine University, and an A.B. in Psychology from Cornell University.
 Her research interests include leadership development and strategic organizational change to enable more diverse and inclusive institutions.